DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/13simplysmart.md

 actual work-related questions, I wanted to know his age.

 At the time of our conversation, he was almost eighteen.
-He told me that his interest in the tech & programming field dates back to when he was twelve.
-Passion led him to join a bootcamp school where senior developers taught kids the basics of programming of both hardware and software.
+He told me that his interest in the tech & programming field dated back to when he was twelve.
+Passion led him to join a bootcamp school where senior developers taught kids the basics of programming both hardware and software.
 In his further coding endeavors, he focused on deepening his skills in HTML, CSS, and Javascript.[^13simplysmart_3] Learning faster than he had anticipated made him lose interest in the ever-present, collective